henrywoo/Generative-AI-In-Action/source/ch7-diffusion/README.md

 There is no difference between DDPM (Denoising Diffusion Probabilistic Models) and DDIM (Denoising Diffusion Implicit Models) in the training stage.
 Both models are trained using the same objective: to predict the noise that was added to the original data.

-#### Generation/Sampling Phase (Reverse Diffusion Process with DDIM):
+#### Generation/Sampling Phase (Reverse Diffusion Process with DDIM)

 The key difference between DDIM and DDPM lies in the reverse diffusion process.
+In the sampling process, DDPM focuses solely on predicting the noise at each timestep.
+It starts from pure noise and iteratively denoises it based on the predicted noise at each step, eventually arriving at the generated image.
 DDIM modifies the reverse diffusion to be **non-Markovian**, meaning that the generation process does not depend solely on the previous timestep but can incorporate a more flexible transformation.
+DDIM's sampling process, however, incorporates information about both **the predicted noise** and **the current state of the image at each timestep**.
+This allows DDIM to take more direct "steps" towards the final image, resulting in faster sampling.
+In other words, DDIM's sampling process can be seen as having a more "goal-oriented" approach compared to DDPM's more "noise-focused" approach.
+This allows it to generate high-quality samples in fewer steps.

 1. **Initialize with Noise**: Start with noise sampled from a Gaussian Distribution with mean 0 and unit variance.
 This represents the noisy image at time T.
 2. **Non-Markovian Reverse Process**: